 If None Of The Above Work

-You can have the paw wrapped by the vet.
+You can have the cracked paw wrapped by the vet.
 The downside is that you won’t be able to periodically check it.
 Our vet would have given us a bootie for when he needed to go outside to go the bathroom.
 I made an appointment to do this after being frustrated by the sock falling off.
-Once we got to the vet, she decided the paw pad had healed enough on it’s own.
+Once we got to the vet, she decided the cracked paw pad had healed enough on it’s own.
 We were sent home and prescribed another week of rest.